 Usage

-Use the present tense to talk about routines, general truths, ongoing actions, and planned events.
-It can also soften commands and relate recent events when paired with time expressions.
+Use the present tense to talk about routines, current actions, and things that are generally true.
+It can also soften requests and make speech more natural.

 Formation